aethros/csci6461/Windows_Instructions.md

 ## To Build:

+ - You may use the `run.ps1` script from the console, which will build and run the application.
  - The same build command listed in the readme applies for windows, given the above prerequisites.
 Run `mvn -f architecture\\pom.xml clean compile package` from the root directory of this repo.

 ## To Run: